(The) Bab. Founder of Baha'i,

 Started in Germany in 1977, now operating in Takapuna, Auckland, where

 it is led by managing director Warren Pearson.
-Looks like quackery, but
+As there is no scientific

-Cost $450 for a normally one-time treatment (repeats if needed are free).
+effect.
+Cost $450 for a normally one-time treatment (repeats if needed

 BioActive Technologies International.